faiyaz7283/dashtam-api/docs/templates/README.md

 ### 1. Table of Contents (TOC) Requirements

-**CRITICAL RULE: Each Template's TOC Defines Mandatory Top-Level Sections**
+#### Critical Rule: Each Template's TOC Defines Mandatory Top-Level Sections

-🔴 **The TOC in each template file defines the MANDATORY top-level sections that ALL documents using that template MUST have.**
+The TOC in each template file defines the MANDATORY top-level sections that ALL documents using that template MUST have.

 For example:

 - All documents using `guide-template.md` MUST have: Overview, Prerequisites, Step-by-Step Instructions, Examples, Verification, Troubleshooting, Best Practices, Next Steps, References, Document Information
 - All documents using `architecture-template.md` MUST have: Overview, Context, Architecture Goals, Design Decisions, Components, Implementation Details, Security Considerations, Performance Considerations, Testing Strategy, Future Enhancements, References, Document Information